ictlab-org/ictlab-org.github.io/README.md

 Hi,

-I'm Arief/Karfi, a solution architect, system analyst, system administrator and developer.
-I've been working for Indonesian Government since 2009 in Information and Communication Technology area.
-I've been involved in various projects including [Indonesia Open Data Portal](https://data.go.id), [National Complaint Handling System](https://www.lapor.go.id), and [Innovation Management System](https://inovasi.setneg.go.id).
+I'm Arief/Karfi, a penetration tester, solution architect, system analyst, system administrator and developer.
+I've been working since 2009 in Information and Communication Technology area.

 I'm passionate about IT Strategic Planning, IT Security, DevOps, Open Source Software, Web Development, and Software Testing.

-In the area of web development, I developed various applications for internal use and national level.
-They include Employee Attendance System, Electronic Meeting System, and National Program Monitoring System.

 During my study in Australia, I worked as a casual tutor for Web Technology at the University.
 I was also active in IT Division of Indonesia Student Association in Australia (PPIA).
 I believe that sharing knowledge to others is fun and leads to deeper understanding on the topics.
 That motivates me to write articles in my blog and speak at IT seminars.